 Intermediates: Zone 2 and 3….sampling zone 4

 Zone 3: Once you are physically conditioned, most of your training should be done here.
 The idea in zone 3 is to work as hard as you can sustain for 30 to 60 minutes.
 Try to get a 30-minute workout in zone 3 at least three times a week.
 Remember, you want to be working hard enough to break a good sweat and breath heavy through your mouth.
 Don’t forget to incorporate Zone 1 and 2 activities as part of your recovery days rather than just sitting around in between good workouts.
 Remember, moving is the key!

 Advanced or Looking For More: Zone 3 and 4

 Zone 4: Want to lose weight more quickly?
 Interval training is your key.
 Interval training using zone 4 only needs to be done twice a week to get amazing results!
 Research shows that shorter, high-intensity workouts can do more for your health than longer, more leisurely workouts.
 Make sure you have spent time in zones 2 and 3 before moving into interval training.
 The bonus is that due to the high intensity nature of the zone 4 exercise training, you will only need 20 minutes to achieve results.
 High Intensity Interval Training (“Hiit” ) is a great way to achieve this.
-Check out this Ultimate Hiit Workout to Blast Belly Fat.
+Check out our guide to HIIT for beginners.

 Zone 5: As stated earlier, it is unlikely you will train in zone 5 unless you are a highly trained athlete or very fit exercise enthusiast.
 Zone 5.